• Home

 • Taxis: Affordable for city travel (€2–€4 within towns).

-Challenges to Know About
+Challenges to Know Before Moving to Cape Verde

-Quick Facts
+Quick Facts About Cape Verde

 • Currency: Cape Verdean Escudo (CVE)